 c.
 ALA provides a transaction update email to Quality Investors.
 ALA has an algorithm that uses objective criteria to identify Start-ups seeking to raise capital from a syndicate of investors and provides a list of these Start-ups to Quality Investors who request this information.

 d.
 ALA offers a program for Quality Investors who plan to invest a substantial amount (which is at least USD$600,000) through the Platform and satisfy such other conditions as ALA may implement from time to time (the Professional Investor Program).
 Under this program, ALA introduces these Quality Investors to Start-ups that do not wish to make it known publicly that they are raising capital through a syndicate.

 22. In the U.S., accredited investors who are not Quality Investors may invest in diversified funds created by ALA (referred to as Platform Funds) that invest in a wide variety of syndicates on the Platform.
 ALA does not currently offer Platform Funds or similar funds to investors in Canada.
-ALA has commenced discussions with staff of the OSC on what basis it may offer Platform Funds or similar funds to investors in Canada.
+ALA plans to commence discussions with staff of the OSC on what basis it may offer Platform Funds or similar funds to investors in Canada.

 Services Offered in Canada

 23. AngelList makes the Public Services available to Participants.

 24. ALA makes the Syndicate Services available to: